Hundreds in Cowcaddens, Glasgow struggle to find the right help for alcohol or drug addiction.

 There's no substitute for the years of experience we've had, assisting with even the most complex cases.

-Our admissions team are ready to listen to your needs.
+Our admissions team are ready to help.

-Detox is available, with comfort and safety, with the help of our medical team.
+Detox is possible, safely and comfortably, with the help of our medical team.

-Our clinic team are ready to help you get started.
+Our clinical team are ready to help you start the journey.

-Are you ready?
+Are you ready for recovery?